AmanKumarSinhaGitHub/React-CRUD-with-API-Integration/README.md

-Here’s the updated `README.md` file with the requested changes:

----

 # React CRUD with API Integration

 This is a simple CRUD (Create, Read, Update, Delete) application built with React and JSON Server.
 It manages student records with operations for adding, editing, viewing, and deleting students.